zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 :::
 Save the file and exit.

-### Finally, start Blockscout service
+### Finally, start BlockScout service
 ```bash
 sudo systemctl start explorer.service
 ```

-## Part 5 - test out the functionality of your Blockscout instance
+## Part 5 - test out the functionality of your BlockScout instance
-Now all that's left to do is to check if Blockscout service is running.
+Now all that's left to do is to check if BlockScout service is running.
 Check service status with:
 ```bash
 sudo systemctl status explorer.service